 SPARK is an acronym for Students Promoting Awareness of Research Knowledge.
 SPARK is a unique training opportunity for students to gain experience in written communications -- from hard news to public relations.
 Through SPARK, students acquire marketable skills and knowledge that they can take into the professional world

-The SPARK program turned 20 years old in the 2009-2010 academic year.
+The SPARK program will turn 25 years old in the 2014-2015 academic year.
 Since its inception with two students, to the present where it now involves 10 participants per year, SPARK has developed a niche for making science understandable to the public and helping develop a culture that is supportive of research.

 A SPARK story is based on research important to the lives of Canadians.
 It is written with a journalistic approach.
 And it is accurate, reviewed by researchers for accuracy before being released.
 For more information, email the SPARK program.